 In fact, the earliest college seal reflect the 1855 charter date.
-At left is how the Bates seal appeared in the Laws of Bates College, With the Legislative Acts Having Relation to the Institution, printed in 1864.
+At right is how the Bates seal appeared in the Laws of Bates College, With the Legislative Acts Having Relation to the Institution, printed in 1864.

 But in the 1870s, Oren Cheney himself began to use the 1864 date as the starting point for Bates, though he seemed to know he was deviating from accepted thinking.

 In his annual report of 1879, he wrote, “The rule fixing the age of those Colleges which, like ours, are the outgrowth of preparatory schools, seems to be to date their beginning from the beginning of these schools.
 While we have not chosen to do this…we are proud of…the Seminary life of the Institution.”